nfredmond/DOT-Dashboard/combined_documentation.md

 ### API Routes

-The following API routes have been implemented to support the CAMP and TrendNavigator integration:
+The following API routes have been implemented to support the GreenChAMP (Green DOT Chained Activity Modelling Process) and TrendNavigator integration:

 1. **Scenario Management**:
    - `GET /api/scenarios`: List all scenarios for the authenticated user's organization